Aravin008/jwtToken/README.md

 # jwtToken

-## Simple use case for JWT token usecases
+## Simple example for JWT token usecases

 ### How to run the code